mirzafarangi/HeartRateVariability_time_series_analysis/ACTIVITY.md

 ### 2025-12-19 - Optimize R-peak detection algorithm for noisy ECG signals
 Enhanced preprocessing with adaptive filtering.
 Improved detection accuracy to 99.2% on challenging datasets.

+### 2025-12-20 - Add comprehensive guide for HRV metrics interpretation
+Updated documentation with clinical significance of each metric.
+Included reference ranges and cardiovascular health indicators.